Cupboard Cures for Low Milk Supply

 - Things to avoid include: mints, parsley, soy, coffee and caffeinated beverages.

 Low milk supply can be discouraging.
-Angela is an IBCLC and can offer both professional medical help and support with this or any step in your breastfeeding journey.
-See more information on breastfeeding consultations and contact Angela at 515-210-1868
+Melissa is an IBCLC and can offer both professional medical help and support with this or any step in your breastfeeding journey.
+If you're interested in setting up a breastfeeding consultation with Melissa, please fill out our easy CONTACT FORM to get started!

 Please note: If you have a question about a medical matter you should consult your healthcare provider.
 Do not rely on the information on this website as an alternative to medical advice from your healthcare provider.